Applications of the Beta Distribution Part 1: Transformation Group Approach: Beta, Poisson, and gamma distributions in the continuum

-The beta distribution can be derived from consideration of the Poisson and gamma distributions in the continuum \citep{Press-1992}.
-Let us begin by supposing the amount for some quantity measured per unit time $A$ is given by a Poisson process with rate parameter $a$ expressed in the same units $u_a = u_A$, thus the likelihood can be written \beq \p{A}{a} = e^{-a} a^A / \Gamma (A+1) = e^{-a} a^A A^{-1} / \Gamma(A) \; , \eeq in terms of the gamma function.
-According to \citet{jaynes-1968}, the parameter for a Poisson process must satisfy the same functional equation for transformations in scale as does the deviation parameter of a Gaussian distribution, thus the prior for $a \in [0, \infty]$ is given by \beq \p{a}{} = a^{-1} / \int_0^\infty da \, a^{-1} \equiv a^{-1} / C_0 \; , \eeq which defines the infinite constant $C_0$.
+The beta distribution can be derived from consideration of the Poisson and gamma distributions in the continuum \citep{Press-1992,abramowitz-stegun}.
+Physically, a continuum quantity is understood to be one for which the quantum unit is too small to measure.
+Let us begin by supposing the amount $A$ for some quantity observed per unit time is given by a Poisson process with rate parameter $a$ expressed in the same physical units $u_a = u_A$, thus the likelihood can be written \beq \p{A}{a} = a^A / e^a \Gamma (A+1) = a^A / e^a A \Gamma(A) \equiv \mathrm{Poisson} (A \given a) \; , \eeq in terms of the gamma function $\Gamma(A)$.
+The discrete Poisson distribution is of course given by $\Gamma(A+1) \rightarrow A!$ for integer (quantized) $A$, such that the sum over all $A$ of the probability mass function is normalized, $e^{-a} \sum_{A = 0}^\infty a^A / A! = 1$.
+One should keep in mind, however, that $\p{A}{a}$ is a probability density function which carries units of $u_A^{-1}$ such that $dA \, \p{A}{a}$ is a pure number.
+The integral $\int_0^\infty dA \, \p{A}{a}$ cannot be easily evaluated; however, a collection of heuristic arguments (given in Appendix~\ref{sec:app}) indicate that its value also is unity.